Celebrate Juneteenth Across the Grand Strand

 Charlie’s Place at 1420 Carver Street in Myrtle Beach

-The City of Myrtle Beach and the Historic Myrtle Beach Colored School will host a Juneteenth Celebration that will include live music, kids activities, and food.
+The City of Myrtle Beach and the Historic Myrtle Beach Colored School will host a Juneteenth Celebration that will include live music, kids activities, a unity parade, and food.
 For more information, contact Neighborhood Services at 843-918-1061.

 The South Carolina African American Heritage Commission has created The Green Book of South Carolina, the first mobile web travel guide to African American cultural sites across the state.
 It’s a contemporary homage to the original Green Book first published in 1936 that featured safe harbors and welcoming establishments for African Americans throughout the United States.